implse/Data_Structure_Python/README.md

 ### Basic Operations on the Binary Tree

-- Inserting an element into a tree.
+- Inserting an element into a Tree.
-- Deleting an element from a tree.
+- Deleting an element from a Tree.
 - Searching for an element.
-- Traversing the tree.
+- Traversing the Tree.
+- Find minimum and maximum value in the Tree.
-- Finding the size of the tree.
+- Finding the size of the Tree.
-- Finding the height of the tree.
+- Finding the height of the Tree.

 |Operation                   |Big O    |
 |----------------------------|---------|